4R3B3LatH34R7/meteoXL/README.md

 # meteoXL
-Retrieving meteological data from meteostat using REST API Calls from MS Excel VBA
+Retrieving meteorological data from meteostat using REST API Calls from MS Excel VBA